Learn how to help your husband find happiness and strengthen your marriage.

 He works so hard to provide for me and our household that often the day to day stresses prevent him from looking too far into the future.

 In order to be happy, we all need to be fulfilled.

-I believe that true fulfillment comes from understanding our most earnest desires and goals and putting steps in place to help us achieve them.
+I believe that true fulfillment comes from understanding our most earnest desires and goals.
+Then putting steps in place to help us achieve them.

-Over time and through multiple meaningful discussions, you can help him pinpoint what goals he’s looking to achieve.
+Over time, you can help him pinpoint what goals he’s looking to achieve.

 2. Understand how your behavior impacts your husband